-The next chapel is full of memorial tablets and the last has another detached fresco fragment and sinopia of the Madonna and Child and Two Saints.
+The next chapel is full of memorial tablets and the last has another detached fresco fragment and sinopia of the Virgin and Child and Two Saints.

 In the rear of the right transept is the entrance to the sacristy which has lots of big dark cupboards and very fragmented ceiling frescos.